Cleveland Clinic logo

 Outlook / Prognosis

-People with familial hypercholesterolemia have a much higher risk of atherosclerosis, which can cause heart attacks and strokes.
-Without treatment, people who have FH have 20 times the risk of coronary artery disease compared to someone without the disease.
-The chances of getting coronary artery disease go up even more if you use tobacco products, have diabetes or other risk factors for cardiovascular disease.
+With familial hypercholesterolemia, you have a much higher risk of atherosclerosis, which can cause heart attacks and stroke.
+Without treatment for FH, you have a much higher risk of coronary artery disease compared to someone without FH.
+The chances of getting coronary artery disease go up even more if you use tobacco products or have diabetes or other risk factors for cardiovascular disease.

 Advertisement